chriskyfung/gmail-regex-cleaner-apps-script/docs/usage.md

-# How to Use

-1. Create a new Google Apps Script project in Google Drive.
-2. Copy and paste the code from `dist/code.js` and `dist/examples.js` into the script editor.
-3. From the `examples.js` file, choose a function that matches your needs, or create a new one.
-You can then run this function from the Apps Script editor.

-    For example, to run one of the pre-made functions, you would select it in the editor's function list and click **Run**.

 The `main` function, which does the core work, has been updated to be more flexible.
 Here is how you would call it inside a custom function:

     ```js
     function removeOldGoogleAlerts() {